usaid-cs/yesterday-i-learned/random.md

 1. From a nurse: "If it's wet and it didn't come from you, don't touch it."
 1. People who sweep chimneys used to get [giant ball cancers](https://en.wikipedia.org/wiki/Chimney_sweeps%27_carcinoma) from soot irritation.
 Microwaving your own balls in a cartoon [also](https://en.wikipedia.org/wiki/Medicinal_Fried_Chicken) gives you giant ball cancers.
 1. [Peter](http://www.diamandis.com/blog/success-experimentation) says: you *can* do too many experiments with your customers.
 Before you do an experiment, you need to make sure 1) you don't already know the outcome, and 2) you are willing to change what you are doing once you get the results from the experiment.
-1. When the interviewer asks ["How badly do you want the job"](https://www.forbes.com/sites/lizryan/2017/02/24/how-to-answer-the-question-how-badly-do-you-want-the-job/#8ffa60a36741), you can't win.
-Try to answer instead the question "What got you interested in the job and the company".
 1. [Vanna White](https://www.wheeloffortune.com/vanna-white), Wheel of Fortune letter turner, has never worn the same dress twice (on TV).
 1. [Goal bounding](http://www.gdcvault.com/play/1022094/JPS-Over-100x-Faster-than) identifies which directions to skip going (jump point search goes in all directions.)
 Problem mainly is O(n^2) runtme on precomputation, and *needing* precomputation.
 1. Apparently Jesus could be surprised about things because of a term called [kenosis](http://christianity.stackexchange.com/questions/2615/how-could-jesus-be-surprised/4963#4963), aka self-emptying.